 The research results conclude that, between males and females, there is no difference in the 21st-century skills of pre-service teachers for the dimensions of critical thinking, collaboration, communication, creativity, digital literacy, and social skills; however, differences are observed in the leadership dimension.
 Differences between male and female leaders are caused by differences in leadership positions and cultural factors, where the role of leadership in determining instructional goals, organizational school climate, and student achievement takes into account the sociocultural context within the scope of the framework.
-Thus, in response to the challenges of the globalization era, it is necessary to enhance the 21st-century skills of prospective teachers through training pre-service teachers supported by qualified and experienced specialist teachers who serve as mentors.
-This approach should provide opportunities continuous for professional development, improve working conditions, and foster public acceptance of the profession's importance.
+Thus, in response to the challenges of the globalization era, it is necessary to enhance the 21st-century skills of prospective teachers through training, supported by qualified and experienced specialist teachers who serve as mentors.
+This approach should provide opportunities for continuous professional development, enhance working conditions, and promote public understanding of the profession's importance.